 • Accountability – the controller shall be responsible for, and be able to demonstrate compliance with, the above principles.

 Data protection at heart of game design.
-Be responsible for placing data protection at the centre of the design of online services and games in a way that mitigates the risk to players’ information.
+Be responsible for placing data protection at the centre of the design of online services and games so that the requirements of applicable data protection legislation, codes of practice and guidance are embedded in the design.

 Undertake Data Protection Impact Assessments (DPIAs).
 Undertake DPIAs and have them approved by the ICO where high risks persist.

 Policies and procedures.
-Ensure that you have policies and procedures in place that demonstrate how you comply with data protection obligations, including data protection training for relevant staff involved in the design and development of games.
+Ensure that policies and procedures are in place that demonstrate how the games business complies with data protection obligations, including data protection and IT security policies and provision of training for relevant staff involved in the design and development of games.

 Independent time management.
 Where proportionate and technically practical, include game design features that enable and encourage players to be able to manage the time spent within the game, for example: